7 Popular Vegan Recipes Using Oregano

 Method

-- Preheat the oven to 400 degrees Fahrenheit.
-Sweet potatoes should be washed and dried before being cut into ½' – 1″ cubes.
+1. Preheat the oven to 400 degrees Fahrenheit.
+Sweet potatoes should be dried before cutting into ½”-1″ cubes.

 Conclusion

-You can also make fresh oregano water at home, which is good for respiratory infections, gastrointestinal infections, and urinary tract infections.
+You can also make fresh oregano water at home, which is good for respiratory, gastrointestinal, and urinary tract infections.
 Menstrual cramps can be relieved by drinking water or chewing fresh oregano leaves.

 Simply combine 8-10 oregano leaves with 2 glasses of water and bring to a boil.
 Allow it to boil until it has been reduced to half its original volume.
 Your oregano water is now ready to drink.